Scottish Young Greens

 Scottish Young Greens (SYG) is the independent youth wing of the Scottish Greens.

 SYG campaign on green politics and youth politics.
 Membership of the Scottish Young Greens is open to anyone aged 12 to 30 years old, and any student enrolled in higher or further education, so long as they are not members of a rival political party.

 The Scottish Young Greens have a close working relationship with the party's other representative and interest groups, and are a Member Organisation of the Federation of Young European Greens.

 History

-Scottish Young Greens formally, and amicably, split from the Young Greens of England and Wales in 2003, more than ten years after the Scottish Green Party and the Green Party of England and Wales had similarly split.
-To this day, the two youth wings remain independent organisations.
+Scottish Young Greens split from the Young Greens of England and Wales in 2003, more than ten years after the Scottish Green Party and the Green Party of England and Wales had similarly split.

-Scottish Young Greens have variously campaigned for the Scottish and UK Climate Bills, Fairtrade Universities, Votes at 16, a Free, Fair and Funded Education System, and against HMO Quotas.
+Scottish Young Greens campaigned for the Scottish and UK Climate Bills, Fairtrade Universities, Votes at 16, a Free, Fair and Funded Education System, and against HMO Quotas.
 In 2007, they revealed that the University of Edinburgh invested substantially in TOTAL Oil, the biggest financial supporters of the Burmese Junta.
-Scottish Young Greens were also central to the preparations for the protests at the 2005 G8 Summit in Scotland.

 Following the 2014 Scottish independence referendum, a significant increase in the membership of the Scottish Green Party resulted in an influx of many new Young Greens.

 In 2015, they launched their own manifesto ahead of the 2015 general election, including calls for the removal of benefit sanctions and the abolition of the so-called Bedroom tax.

 During COP26 in November 2021, the Scottish Young Greens hosted a number of events at a Youth Hub, working closely with the Global Young Greens and the Federation of Young European Greens.

 National Council

 The day-to-day running of the Scottish Young Greens is managed by the Scottish Young Greens National Council.
 National Council meets monthly and is led by the two Co-Convenors, who chair Council meetings, lead the SYG as a whole, and help to organise and support the rest of Council.

 National Council is elected annually at an Annual General Meeting in the summer, and nominations are open to any members of the Scottish Young Greens.

-As of 2022, there are currently 14 full members of Council,

-The 2022-23 National council consists of:
+The last AGM was on August 16th 2025, in Stirling.